yabsi/Website-doodle/_posts/2020-07-06-fast-output-java.md

 ```

 PrintStream time = 6417 milliseconds,

 PrintWriter time = 3366 milliseconds

-System.out.println uses a PrintStream which prints a stream of bytes, whereas a PrintWriter prints a stream of characters, that caused on average the Printwriter on average to be 52% faster than using the System.out.println!
+System.out.println uses a PrintStream which prints a stream of bytes, whereas a PrintWriter prints a stream of characters, that caused on average the Printwriter to be 52% faster than using the System.out.println!

 So next time you're stuck with a TLE, maybe try using a printwriter and hopefully you'll pass the tests.